mxstn/mxstn.github.io/_pages/mountains.md

 <img src="../assets/img/21_08_11.jpg" alt="me" width="100%" oncontextmenu="return false;"/>

-Below, I tried to collect more or less what I have done so far in the mountains.
+Below, I tried to collect more or less the peaks and routes I have done so far.

 ## Wetterstein